torum/Image-viewer/README.md

 Normal View on Linux
 ![Normal View on Linux](https://github.com/torum/Image-viewer/blob/master/files/bin/ImageViewerScreenshot3-Ubuntu.png?raw=true)

-### Usage:
+## Usage:
-Image Viewer can be launched by (1) double clicking the executable and selecting image files or (2) selecting image files or folders and using "send to" feature in Windows explorer (create "shortcut" file and place it to "shell:sendto" folder) or (3) command-line.
+ImageViewer can be launched by (1) double clicking the executable and selecting image files or (2) selecting image files or folders and using "send to" feature in Windows explorer (create "shortcut" file and place it to "shell:sendto" folder) or (3) command-line.

 ### Command-line options:
-Image Viewer can be launched via command-line, and applications or scripts can also launch Image Viewer with following options.
+ImageViewer can be launched via command-line, and applications or scripts can also launch Image Viewer with following options.

+- Start fullscreen mode at startup (default off):
+`-f on`  or  `--fullscreen=on`
+`-f off`  or  `--fullscreen=off`

+- Start inFrame mode at startup (default off):
+`-s on`  or  `--inFrame=on`
+`-s off`  or  `--inFrame=off`

+- Start/Force slideshow (default behavior: if single file is selected = off, if folder is selected = on):
+`-a on`  or  `--slideshowAutoStart=on`
+`-a off`  or  `--slideshowAutoStart=off`

-- Slideshow interval in seconds (default 4 seconds):
+- Set slideshow interval in seconds (default 4 seconds):
 `-i 4`  or `--interval=4`

-- Slideshow random (default on):
+- Set slideshow random (default on):
 `-r on`  or  `--random=on`
 `-r off`  or  `--random=off`

-- Slideshow repeat (default on):
+- Set slideshow repeat (default on):
 `-e on`  or  `--repeat=on`
 `-e off`  or  `--repeat=off`

-- Slideshow start fullscreen (default off):
-`-f on`  or  `--fullscreen=on`
-`-f off`  or  `--fullscreen=off`

-- Slideshow transitional effect (default on):
+- Set slideshow transitional effect (default on):
 `-t on`  or  `--effect=on`
 `-t off`  or  `--effect=off`